Quantum bit threads of MERA tensor network in large $c$ limit: Background Setup

+where $(\theta,\alpha)$ are parameters which label a oriented geodesic as shown in FIG.\ref{kin}.
 Space of all these geodesics $(\theta,\alpha)$ forms a 2-dimensional manifold which is called $kinematic\ space$.
 A geodesic can be described by a point $(\theta,\alpha)$ in the kinematic space.
 Crofton's formula in $\mathbb H^2$ states that the length of a curve $\gamma$ can be measured by the number of the geodesics which intersect it, i.e.

 where $n(g,\gamma)$ is the number of geodesics intersect $\gamma$ and $\mathcal D g$ is the measure on the kinematic space

 If the curve is a geodesic with two ends $u$ and $v$ anchoring on boundary then $S(u,v)$ is the length of the geodesic .
 We have used a light-cone coordinate on the kinematic space,